IrvingCyberGarcia/charliefirstday/github-intro.md

 ## First Day of coding in the charlie cohort

 ### Vocabulary
-- Git
+- Git - software that creates version control
-- Github
+- Github - online platform that uses git technology
-- branch
+- branch - pathway between local and remote
-- remote and local
+- remote and local -
-- repo (repository)
+- repo (repository) - named folder on github
-- clone
+- clone - copy
 - push and pull - action of moving code to branch between local and remote